-Table 5.
-Type of storage -100 connections
+Table 5: Type of storage - 100 connections

-Type of Storage Messages Per Second Average Data Rate (MB/sec) Plain text file Multiple plain text files (using macros, 425,000 160 with log messages divided by hostname) 565,000 210 Logstore Multiple 210,000 80 logstores (using macros, with log messages 580,000 215 divided by hostname) Network destin ation - legacy syslog 125 Network destin ation - IETF syslog with RLTPTM 30,000 10 Network destination - IETF syslog with 20,000 10 RLTPTM, compressed Database destination - In the case of MongoDB destinations, performance is influenced by a number of criteria unrelated to syslog-ng.
-If you need information on MongoDB-related performance measurements, contact Balabit.
-MongoDB If you are an existing customer, contact our Support Team.
+Type of Storage Messages Per Second Average Data Rate (MB/sec) Plain text file 410,000 155 Multiple plain text files (using macros, with log messages divided by hostname) 505,000 190 Network destination - legacy syslog 245,000 90 Database destination - MongoDB In the case of MongoDB destinations, performance is influenced by a number of criteria unrelated to syslog-ng.
+If you need information on MongoDB-related performance measurements, contact One Identity.
+If you are an existing customer, contact our Support Team.
 Otherwise, contact your Pre-Sales Engineer.
-Database destination - 6 SQL If you are an existing customer, cont contact your Pre-Sales Engineer. act our Support Team.
-Otherwise,
+Database destination - SQL In the case of SQL destinations, performance is influenced by a number of criteria unrelated to syslog-ng.
+If you need information on SQL-related performance measurements, contact One Identity.
+If you are an existing customer, cor contact your Pre-Sales Engineer. itact our Support Team.
+Otherwise, HDFS 110,000 40 Note: Processing speed is heavily in data nodes in use.
+When syslog-ng Hadoop places these on different damight increase in proportion to the necessarily in a linear fashion).
+The ance in the case of a single data not writes multiple files to HDFS, and ata nodes, then processing speed number of data nodes used (not data provided here shows perform- Elasticsearch 1,260 (with flush_limit(1)) 1 (with flush_limit(1))

-Type of Storage Messages Per Second Average Data Rate (MB/sec) 140,000 50 HDFS nodes in use.
-When syslog-ng writes places these on different data nodes increase in proportion to the number , then processing speed might 1,500 (with flush_limit(1)) 1 (with flush limit(1)) Elasticsearch 10,500 (with flush_limit (5000)) 5 (with flush_limit(5000))
+Type of Storage Messages Per Second Average Data Rate (MB/sec) 9,700 (with flush_limit(5000)) 5 (with flush_limit(5000))